NStrijbosch/hub-module-notes/docs/motors.md

 `motor.default(pid=(0, 0, 0), max_power=0, speed=0, stall=True, deceleration=150, stop=1, callback=<bound_method>, acceleration=100})`

-Set default settings of the motor.
-The default values which are used during operation.
+Set the default values of the motor settings.
+These values will be used when the settings are not given in one of the [actions](#actions) methods.

 __Parameters:__